 The debugger only loads .pdb files that exactly match the .pdb files created when an app was built (that is, the original .pdb files or copies).
 This exact duplication is necessary because the layout of apps can change even if the code itself has not changed.
 For more information, see Why does Visual Studio require debugger symbol files to exactly match the binary files that they were built with?

 To debug code outside your project source code, such as Windows code or third-party code your project calls, you must specify the location of the external code's .pdb files (and optionally, the source files), which must exactly match the builds in your app.

-When you debug a project in the Visual Studio IDE, the debugger automatically loads symbol files that are located in the project folder.
+When you debug a project in the Visual Studio IDE, the debugger automatically loads symbol files that it can find by default.

 When debugging managed code on a remote device, all symbol files must be located either on the local machine, or in a location specified in the debugger options.

-The debugger also searches for symbol files in the following locations:
+The debugger searches for symbol files in the following locations:

 The location that is specified inside the DLL or the executable (.exe) file.